achristen/Meteobike/QGIS-Analysis/readme.md

 ## Analyzing land cover fractions

 As a last exercise you may not only combine elevation information with temperatures, but also combine information on urban density and green cover with the meteobike temperature measurements.
-For example you may be interested whether the amount of greenspace in a given area has an influence on nocturnal temperatures.
-Or is the density of buildings a driving factor that explains the urban heat island?
+For example we may be interested whether the amount of greenspace in an urban neighborhood has an influence on nocturnal air temperatures.
+Or is the density of buildings explaining the differences of nocturnal air temperatures?

-For example data from aerial photos or digital city models may be available, as shown here for Freiburg, Germany at 1 m resolution:
+In many cities, vector or raster data on the urban form is available.
+This can be extracted from aerial photos, surveys (digital city models) or even laser scanning from aircrafts (LIDAR).
+Here is an example of land cover information for Freiburg, Germany at 1 x 1 m resolution:

 ![Images/QGIS_LandCoverSample.png](Images/QGIS_LandCoverSample.png)